 Can I take my pension as a lump sum?

 With the introduction of Pension Freedoms in 2015.
 You can now take your entire pension pot in one go once you reach 55.
-That said, there are a number of things you should consider before you do so, and you should definitely seek professional advice first
+That said, there are several things you should consider before you do so, and you should seek professional advice first

 Things to consider: